pranav88/Deep-learning-accentuated-natural-language-processing/README.md

 # Deep-learning-accentuated-natural-language-processing

-This project is foccussed on exploring different methods to classify our text information.
+This project is focused on exploring different methods to classify our text information.

 ## Doc2vec (treating each sentence as a document) visual on tensorboard , added colors for our five different classes
 ![tenorboard](https://cloud.githubusercontent.com/assets/19973822/25972700/ec9d8ba2-3655-11e7-8f47-aa3247d2faf3.gif)